Back to Blog

 • App opens tracking (primary metric)

-• Screen time tracking beyond 1-month horizon (unique to Clearspace)
+• Screen time tracking beyond Apple's 1-month limit (unique feature)

 • Streak history